robric/k8s-svc-and-lb-testing/README.md

 nginx-np-service   NodePort    10.43.143.108   <none>        80:30000/TCP   20s   app=nginx-np
 ubuntu@vm1:~$
 ```
+Note that nodeport has cluster IP since this is the same logic for intra-cluster communication (i.e. reaching the service from test-pod in previous section).

 We see that an additional port is now exposed (30000) for access via nodeport for external connectivity (although this is not recommended).
 Now let's have a look at the iptables logic.
 ```